mar-pan/pjatk-docker/1. Dockerfile intro/README.md

-## During this exercise you will get familiar with Dockerfiles
+## During this exercise you will get familiar with Dockerfile
 1. Build your first Docker image using the following command:
     ```
     docker build -t my-first-image .